2kyungha/2kyungha.github.io/about.md

 ### Peer-Review Journal
 - Lee, G., Lee, K. and An, Y. (2021), "Diffusion of BIM in South Korea from 2016 to 2020: A Longitudinal Study", Automation in Construction
-- Jeon, K., Lee, G., Kang, S., Roh, H., Jung, J., Lee, K. and Baldwin,(2021 "A Relational Framework for Smart Information Delivery Manual (IDM) Specifications", Automation in Construction
+- Jeon, K., Lee, G., Kang, S., Roh, H., Jung, J., Lee, K. and Baldwin,(2021), "A Relational Framework for Smart Information Delivery Manual (IDM) Specifications", Automation in Construction

+### Reports / Article
+- 2018 Survey on the Status of BIM Adoption in Korea, The BIM, Spring 2019, Vol. 20, Korea (2019)
+- An Analysis of BIM Project registration information Report 2018, buildingSMART Korea and Yonsei University (2019)
+- An Analysis of BIM Project registration information Report 2017, buildingSMART Korea and Yonsei University (2018)
+- Rail BIM 2030 Roadmap and Diffusion Strategy Report, Yonsei University (2017)
+- An Analysis of BIM Project registration information Report 2016, buildingSMART Korea and Yonsei University (2017)
+- Debriefing of “Autodesk University 2014” at Las Vegas, The BIM, Winter 2014, Vol. 12, Korea (2014)

+## Related Skills